A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke

 Our sensitivity analysis framework works seamlessly with such relative importance measures and enables researchers to speak of the importance of hypothesized unmeasured confounder relative to the observed covariates.
 For each sensitivity parameter trio $(p, \lambda, \delta)$, we run the EM algorithm until it converges, and at convergence we have a dataset where each original instance is augmented into two instances, one with the binary unmeasured confounder $U = 0$ and the other with $U = 1$.
 Each of them is associated with a weight, which is the probability that $U = 1$ or $U = 0$ given the data and parameter values at convergence.
 We expand this weighted dataset and obtain a full dataset that contains all the observed covariates as well as the binary unmeasured confounder $U$, and use this full dataset to assess the relative importance of covariates.
 It is also straightforward to assess the relative importance of a group of covariates under our framework: Pratt's method has the property that the relative importance of several variables is the sum of their individual relative importance.
 On the other hand, dominance analysis handles a group of covariates by adding the entire group into each subset model and computing the average increase of $R^2$.
+Note that regression coefficients of observed covariates, as well as their relative importance measures, are all computed with adjustment for the unmeasured confounder.
+As pointed out in Section \ref{subsec: contribution}, this is an important distinction between our proposal and many existing calibration approaches in the literature.
 We leverage proposed calibration procedures to study in detail the causal relationship between second-hand smoke exposure and blood lead levels in Section \ref{subsec: calibration}.